lhoursquentin/sed-bin/README.md

   likely cause a segfault.

-- The translator does not handle invalid sed scripts, it will just generate invalid C code which will probably fail to compile, make sure you can run your script with an actual `sed` implementation before attempting to translate it.
+- The translator does not handle invalid sed scripts, it will just generate invalid C code (and potentially loop endlessly) which will probably fail to compile, make sure you can run your script with an actual `sed` implementation before attempting to translate it.

 - Non POSIX support is currently not planned, if you are using GNU sed, you can try to see what is not supported by running your script with the `--posix`